The Zeta Tail Distribution: A Novel Event-Count Model

-and $\widetilde{X}\mid p\sim\textrm{Geometric 0}\left(a\right)$ with PMF
+and $\widetilde{X}\mid p\sim\textrm{Geometric 0}\left(p\right)$ with PMF

-The first three subsections below identify situations in which certain characteristics of the {} $\textrm{Zeta Tail 0}\left(a\right)$ distribution \textendash{} its relative overdispersion (compared to its mean), proportion of 0 counts (i.e., $\Pr\left\{ \widetilde{X}=0\right\} $), and hazard-function behavior, respectively \textendash{} provide clear differentiation from $\textrm{Geometric 0}\left(p\right)$.
-Finally, in Subsection 5.4, we apply the comprehensive measure of distributional versatility proposed by Powers and Xu (2025a) to both $\textrm{Zeta Tail 0}\left(a\right)$ and $\textrm{Geometric 0}\left(p\right)$ to evaluate their overall simplicity and adaptability for fitting arbitrary sets of event-count data.
+The first three subsections below identify specific characteristics of the $\textrm{Zeta Tail 0}\left(a\right)$ distribution -- its relative overdispersion (compared to its mean), proportion of $0$ counts (i.e., $\Pr\left\{ \widetilde{X}=0\right\} $), and hazard-function behavior, respectively -- that clearly differentiate this distribution from $\textrm{Geometric 0}\left(p\right)$, making it a potentially better modeling choice in certain situations.
+Then, in Subsection 4.4, we illustrate the importance of such theoretical differences by fitting both distributions (along with two others) to a set of South Korean torrential-rainfall data identified by Lee and Kim (2017) as having relatively large proportions of $0$ counts.